The Exit-Ready Build: Make Your Business Run Without You for $140K+ Operators

 Team functioning: 100% (zero escalations to Dani)

-Result: Founder-extraction validated
+Founder-extraction validated

 0 hours (she was absent)

-Total investment: 68 hours over 10 months.
+Total investment: 68 hours over 10 months

-Result: Valuation $2.05M → $4.8M (+134%) with zero revenue loss.
+Final result: Valuation $2.05M → $4.8M (+134%) with zero revenue loss.

-Month 1-3: Client Relationship Transfer Phase
+Months 1-3: Client Relationship Transfer System for Agencies

 Dani didn’t hire random team members.
 She hired relationship owners.